-Below there is more information about the different charities and roles, if you would like to volunteer with any of these give us an email at email@example.com and let her know which charity you would like to help, you will also need to give her your student ID number.
+Below there is more information about the different charities and roles, if you would like to volunteer with any of these give Becky an email at email@example.com and let her know which charity you would like to help, you will also need to give her your student ID number.

 At Shelter, we believe that no one should fight bad housing or homelessness alone.
 That’s why we offer free, expert advice to anyone – no matter what their situation – 365 days a year.
 We provide people with the best possible help to solve their housing problems.
 Free, accessible advice is available on our website, via the expert advisers on our helpline, and in our face-to-face advice centres across the country.
 For those in more challenging situations our specialist support services give the full, practical support needed to get people back on their feet.

 How does volunteering at Great North Run help

 Events like this enable us to fundraise for our services, and volunteers on the day are a huge part of that.
 We find that having on the day supporters makes a huge amount of difference to the runners and it also allow us to get our name out there to allow people to know who we are and how we help.